What Income Do You Need to Get Car Finance in NZ?

 How Much Can You Borrow?

-Ways to Improve Your Chances
+Ways to Improve Your Approval Chances

-• Reduce unnecessary expenses
+• Reduce unnecessary spending

-• Pay off smaller debts where possible
+• Pay off smaller debts

 • Choose a more affordable vehicle

-• Avoid multiple finance applications in a short period
+• Avoid multiple finance applications

-These small changes can significantly improve your approval outcome.
+Even small changes can improve your outcome.

-Related Finance Guides
+Car Finance Guides